Sjors/dao-challenge-blog/source/_posts/challenge-6.md

 		return true;
 	}

-If all the above checks pass, the ether is moved from sender to recipient and their tokens balances are adjusted.
-The recipient can now withdraw their ether, or send the tokens onward to someone else.
+If all the above checks pass, the ether is moved from sender to recipient, and their tokens balances are adjusted.
+The recipient can now withdraw their ether or send the tokens onward to someone else.

-This transfer functionality turned out a lot more complicated than I would like.
-Any suggestions for simplying it are much appreciated.
+This transfer functionality turned out a lot more complicated than I would have liked.
+Any suggestions for simplifying it are much appreciated.

 ## Please Rob It!

-The DaoChallenge contract published at [0x1616...d732](https://etherscan.io/address/0x16163229926aad97318fac28c8d06101954ad732) and the DaoAccount at [0x964e...b850](https://etherscan.io/address/0x964eb46dDf4b37cDC145220AAcE479167214b850) are funded with about €100 worth of ether in total.
+The `DaoChallenge` contract published at [0x1616...d732](https://etherscan.io/address/0x16163229926aad97318fac28c8d06101954ad732) and the `DaoAccount` at [0x964e...b850](https://etherscan.io/address/0x964eb46dDf4b37cDC145220AAcE479167214b850) are funded with about €100 worth of ether in total.
 Please rob them!

 This earlier post explains [how to use the contract](https://medium.com/@dao.challenge/challenge-5-segregated-funds-usability-6e749badb24d#.hy9rb52lu).
-You'll need to fill out 0x16163229926aad97318fac28c8d06101954ad732 as the address and copy-past the latest JSON interface from [here](https://gist.githubusercontent.com/Sjors/7e82d476d347184904ac3640cb8ac00d/raw/77ef648e940081549f661e4ad01e8fe5d84ee38a/DaoChallenge.json).
+You'll need to fill out 0x16163229926aad97318fac28c8d06101954ad732 as the address and copy-paste the latest JSON interface from [here](https://gist.githubusercontent.com/Sjors/7e82d476d347184904ac3640cb8ac00d/raw/77ef648e940081549f661e4ad01e8fe5d84ee38a/DaoChallenge.json).

 The [usual rules](https://medium.com/@dao.challenge/challenge-1-296cb5dab68f) apply.
 Most importantly: don’t go after me and my private keys.
 Even if you manage to rob only one of the two contracts, I’ll send you the rest.
 The full source is on [GitHub](https://github.com/Sjors/dao-challenge/tree/challenge-6).